e-Spirit/javascript-content-api-library/README.md

 If you want to use the information provided by the CaaS in your frontend, you have to use the `proxy` mode.
 If you want to use it in your server, you have to use the `remote` mode.

-However, to have a fully running application, it makes most sense to use the FSXA-API in your server and in your frontend.
+However, to have a fully running application, we recommend using the FSXA-API in your server as well as in your frontend.

-In all cases you have to specify the content mode, the config data and optionally the log level.
+In each case you have to specify the content mode, the configuration and optionally the log level.

 The config mode can be `preview` or `release`.
 It depends on which information you want to get.
 <br />